 For as long as I remember, travel has been a core part of my life.
-During school and college, a few trips a year with family and friends was common, and ever since I started working, travel and field work has been a feature of most of my jobs.
-However, it’s only since 2017, when I took 12 trips in 12 months with a full-time job, that most of my friends, colleagues and acquaintances started identifying me as an obsessive traveller 😛 (I personally don’t think I am one, but then, it’s all relative!).
+During school and college, a few trips a year with family and friends was common, and ever since I started working, travel and fieldwork has been a feature of most of my jobs.
+However, it’s only since 2017, when I took 12 trips in 12 months with a full-time job, that most of my friends, colleagues, and acquaintances started identifying me as an obsessive traveler 😛 (I personally don’t think I am one, but then, it’s all relative!).

 Now, every time I take to social media to share photographs or updates from my trips, I invariably get messages from friends and strangers alike, asking me how I afford to travel, do I travel full-time, how do I pick my destinations, yada yada yada.
 So I decided this would make for a good blog post (and also save me from repeating my answers to different people!).

 And so I bring to you a few lesser-known truths behind my travels…

 As wonderful as it would have been to have unending savings, a huge inheritance, or a line of undemanding sponsors, (alas!)
 I gotta earn my bread and butter in order to be able to afford to travel!

 I fund my trips through my savings, which essentially means I have to be disciplined about my expenditure so that I have enough savings for travel!
 I can’t say I don’t splurge- I have a weakness for food and eat-out/order-in pretty often (something I’m trying to cut down on!).
 However, I stick to restaurants I can afford, I try not to shop too much or too often, and buy only what I really need (though I still have a long way to go to reach where I ideally want to be in this regard).